Abra… cad… Abra!

 “The Chapel of the Cartwheels.”
 It was utterly chic and redolent of the French heritage and sensibilities of the Gaston family, in particular of Monsignor GG…

-At the turn of the “escalera principal” [ principal stairway ], a big picture hung of the powerful Lizares matriarch “Capitana Dicang,” Dona Enrica Alunan de Lizares, seated on a settee and flanked by President Manuel Quezon and by Vice-President Sergio Osmena.
+At the turn of the “escalera principal” [ principal stairway ], a big picture hung of the powerful Lizares matriarch “Capitana Dicang,” Enrica Alunan de Lizares, seated on a settee and flanked by President Manuel Quezon and by Vice-President Sergio Osmena.
 A friend quipped: “Says it All!!!”

 What was fun was that very loud rock music was booming from a bedroom of that 19th century house, causing everything to jiggle and wiggle… including the termites I thought.

-The Don Simplicio Lizares y Alunan mansion, Talisay.
+The Simplicio Lizares y Alunan mansion, Talisay.
 A masterpiece of Art Deco interior design and decoration by the architect Juan Nakpil.
 Everything about the house was extraordinary; the architectural detailing was superb.

 “Balay Negrense,” the Gaston mansion, Silay.